FroggMaster/CleanMotoImg/README.md

 # ConvertSparsechunk2Img.sh
-- This script is designed to assist in converting Android system.img files from sparsechunk format to raw img format, removing certain headers and footers specific to Moto devices in the process.
+- **ConvertSparsechunk2Img** is designed to assist in converting Android system.img files from sparsechunk format to raw img format, removing certain headers and footers specific to Moto devices in the process.
-- CleanMotoImg will simply remove the Motorola headers from a system.img.raw file, if you have already performed sparsechunk conversion
+- **CleanMotoImg** will simply remove the Motorola headers from a system.img.raw file, if you have already performed sparsechunk conversion

 ## Prerequisites
 - [simg2img](https://source.android.com/setup/build/building#obtaining-simg2img) - A tool to convert sparse images to raw images.